simplybusiness/Kiln/docs/data-analysis/README.md

 # Kiln Data Analysis

 This document aims to help you understand how to analyse the data being gathered by Kiln with a practical example using Jupyterhub and Python.
 The question we will be trying to answer is this: "What is the average time to remediate a vulnerability in an open source dependency of a given project?".
-We'll be generating our test data set by running Kiln on every commit to the `master` branch of three open source Ruby projects: [OWASP RailsGoat](https://github.com/OWASP/railsgoat), [Mastodon](https://github.com/tootsuite/mastodon) & [GitLab](https://gitlab.com/gitlab-org/gitlab).
+We'll be generating our test data set by running Kiln on every commit to the default branch of three open source Ruby projects: [OWASP RailsGoat](https://github.com/OWASP/railsgoat), [Mastodon](https://github.com/tootsuite/mastodon) & [GitLab](https://gitlab.com/gitlab-org/gitlab).

 Jupyterhub is a browser-based, multi-user interactive computing environment that supports dozens of languages, which makes it ideal for exploratory data analysis.
 By deploying Jupyterhub to the Kubernetes cluster we're hosting, we will have access to an environment with plenty of computing resources, available on-demand for performing exploration of the events stored in Kafka.